Analytics

 historySeconds | number | 120 | Time-series sparkline history in seconds |

-All buffers are fixed-size ring buffers — memory usage stays constant regardless of traffic volume.
+Latency samples use fixed-size ring buffers — memory usage stays constant regardless of traffic volume.
+Request and error entries are retained for retentionDays and pruned automatically on each storage flush.

 With handler()